jakebrehm/geophotos/readme.md

 ---
 # What is **GeoPhotos**?

+Initially

-**GeoPhotos** is a Python library designed to make it easy to pull coordinates from photos, analyze them in order to obtain useful information, and plot them on a map.
+**GeoPhotos** is a Python library designed to make it easy to pull coordinates from various sources, analyze them in order to obtain useful information, and plot them on a map.

 ## Main features